Lurkki14/tuxclocker/README.md

 make
 make install (installs into /opt/tuxclocker/bin)
 ```

 ### Arch Linux

 #### AUR package
 [https://aur.archlinux.org/packages/tuxclocker/](https://aur.archlinux.org/packages/tuxclocker/)

 # Requirements (AMD)

-- NOTE: headers are usually included in a package named \*-dev, if they are separate
-- libdrm and headers
 - amdgpu.ppfeaturemask boot paramter set to the value you want.
 To view the current value, run

 ```